ColinDuquesnoy/MellowPlayer/README.rst

 - MPRIS support
 - global shortcuts support

-This has been tested on Manjaro Linux and KaOS only.
+This has been tested on GNU/Linux (Manjaro Linux and KaOS) and Windows 7.

 Supported platforms:
 --------------------